 Current Research Projects

-Christopher J. Kane, MD, FACS, Chair, Department of Urology and Professor of Surgery, is the Cancer and Leukemia Group B (CALGB) principal investigator for the Adjuvant Sorafenib or Sunitinib for Unfavorable Renal Carcinoma (ASSURE) study.
+Christopher J. Kane, MD, FACS, Chair, Department of Urology and Professor and Interim Chair of Surgery, is the Cancer and Leukemia Group B (CALGB) principal investigator for the Adjuvant Sorafenib or Sunitinib for Unfavorable Renal Carcinoma (ASSURE) study.
 In addition to many projects within Urology and the Deparmtent of Surgery, he also collaborates with: Dr. Michael Karin on the role of B-cells in the development of potential therapies for patients with castrate-resistant prostate cancer; Dr. Roger Tsien on the imaging of neural peptides for surgical molecular guidance during prostatectomy; and with Dr. David Vera on lymphatic imaging and urologic malignancies.

 C. Lowell Parsons, MD, FACS, Professor Emeritus, is one of the world's leading researchers in the causes, diagnosis, and treatment of interstitial cystitis (IC).
 His research team has identified a defect in Tamm-Horsfall protein (a urinary protein) that is present in patients with IC.

 Michael Albo, MD, FACS, Professor of Surgery and Vice Chair of Urology, is co-principal investigator of the largest clinical site in the multicenter Urinary Incontinence Treatment Network (UITN).
 The UITN involves clinical research centers throughout the United States in a cooperative, ongoing effort to evaluate the effectiveness of medical and surgical treatments for urinary incontinence.
 Dr. Albo is also Co-Director and founder of the UCSD Healthcare Women’s Pelvic Medicine Center.

 Roger Sur, MD, Associate Professor of Surgery, is the Director of the UCSD Comprehensive Kidney Stone Center.
 He is investigating the role of Tamm-Horsfall protein in kidney stone formation and the role of weight reduction in preventing kidney stones.

 J. Kellogg Parsons, MD, MHS, FACS, Associate Professor of Surgery, pursues clinical trials and collaborative studies in the epidemiology of prostate cancer, the epidemiology of BPH, surgical outcomes, patient safety, and evidence-based medicine.
 He is collaborating with Frederick Millard, MD, Professor of Medicine at Moores UCSD Cancer Center in a clinical trial of sipuleucel-T (Provenge), an immunotherapy for androgen-independent prostate cancer.